codingcowde/UrlApplicationState.js/README.md

 # UrlApplicationState.js
 A simple JavaScript Object to store and read the application state from the URLs search parameters.

+## How it works
+The Object registers a listener that checks for changes in input and select elements with the '.stateful' class assigned.
+If the state changes it emits the 'stateChanged' event.

 ## Usage

 Just download and include this file in your html